 However, as a solo business owner, I’m quite thankful that I have an online business.
 The fact that I own a virtual company and can operate from anywhere that there’s electricity and phone service has been of great help during these disasters.
-It was a primary factor in helping me reopen my business a scant four days after the landfall of Hurricane Rita when so many brick-and-mortar businesses were still shuttered for months after the storm and only two days after the landfall of Ike.
+It was a primary factor in helping me reopen my business a scant four days after the landfall of Hurricane Rita and within one day after Ike and Laura when so many brick-and-mortar businesses were still shuttered for months after the storm.

 As an online business owner, what can you do to make your business disaster-proof?
 It seems that we have an increasing number of hurricanes making landfall in the coastal states, and add to that an increased number of other types of natural disasters like tornadoes, earthquakes, wildfires, mudslides, ice storms, blizzards, etc. makes me think that there is no ideal location in which to operate a business.